-This feature allows a user active on a call to view Caller ID information for a second call, without disconnecting the current call or putting it on hold.
+This feature allows a user who is active on a call to view Caller ID information for a second call, without disconnecting the current call or putting it on hold.
 Users can inspect ringing, active, or held calls.

-- If you program a Caller ID Name Display button, you can toggle between Caller ID name and Caller ID number while inspecting lines. - Refer to Caller ID for details on Caller ID information.
+- If you program a Caller ID Name Display button, you can toggle between Caller ID name and Caller ID number while inspecting lines. - Refer to Caller ID for details on Caller ID information. - A user at a covering extension who has a system display phone and who is busy on a call can use Caller ID Inspect to view the number of the extension from which a Call Coverage call is being sent.

-- This feature must be programmed on a button with lights on a system display phone. - Users should make sure the green light next to the Caller ID Inspect button is fluttering before pressing a line button or the call a user is active on is disconnected, and the user is connected to the call on the line button that was pressed. - Users can inspect outside calls that appear on intercom buttons.
-(If the call is an intercom call, the default display is shown.) - If users are not active on a call, they can press line buttons to view Caller ID information for those lines; however, if they pick up the handset they will join or answer the call shown on the display.
+- This feature must be programmed on a button with lights on a system display phone. - Users should make sure the green light next to the Caller ID Inspect button is fluttering before pressing a line or pool button or else the call the user is active on is disconnected, and the user is connected to the call on the line or pool button that was pressed. - Users can inspect outside calls that appear on intercom buttons.
+(If the call is an intercom call, the default display is shown.) - If users are not active on a call, they can press line, pool, and intercom buttons to view Caller ID or Call Coverage information for those lines; however, if they pick up the handset, they will join or answer the call shown on the display.